Tolc-Software/tolc-demo/README.md

 $ node wasm/main.js
 ```

-Now whenever you change the any of the headers in the include directory and rebuild,
+Now whenever you change any of the headers in the include directory and rebuild,
 the new functions and classes will be available from both `python` and `javascript`.

 You can read more over at the [documentation for `Tolc`](https://docs.tolc.io/).